Explore the ArcGIS Living Atlas website

 - In the search bar, type nursing homes and press Enter.

-- In the list of results, point to the Nursing Homes layer.
+- In the list of results, point to the Centers for Medicare & Medicaid Services - Nursing Homes layer.

-A window appears with basic metadata, including the owner and URL.
+A window appears with basic metadata for the Centers for Medicare & Medicaid Services - Nursing Homes item, including the owner and URL.

-- Right-click the Nursing Homes item and choose Add To Current Map.
+- Right-click the Centers for Medicare & Medicaid Services - Nursing Homes item owned by Federal User Community and choose Add To Current Map.

-The new data draws on the map and is also added to the Contents pane.
+The layer adds to the map and the Contents pane.

-You can also add Living Atlas layers to ArcGIS Pro using the Data or Data From Path options on the Add Data menu.
+You can also add ArcGIS Living Atlas layers to ArcGIS Pro by clicking the Map tab on the ribbon, and in the Layer group, click Add Data.
+Learn more about Data or Data From Path options.

 Next, you'll find the layer's metadata to ensure that it is the correct data for your workflow.

-- In the Contents pane, right-click NursingHomes and choose Properties.
+- In the Contents pane, right-click CMS_NursingHomes_A and choose Properties.

 The Layer Properties window appears.